goszpeti/conan-stubs/README.md

     self.tool_requires("cmake/3.25.3")
 ```

-The annotation would look like this with a property + method, but can not interpreted:
+The annotation would look like this with a property plus method, but can not be interpreted:
 ```
 @property
 @overload